scopely/sqlquest/README.md

 ## Options

 You have access to options passed to sqlquest after `--`.
-This is your quest options.
+These are your quest options.
 The options will be parsed as best as possible automatically, but you can also specify your option spec to be given to [nomnom](https://github.com/harthur/nomnom) before parsing: